CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Validate the structure of each component.
 3. **Validate the DNSSEC chain:**
    - Verify that the chain starts from a trusted DNSSEC anchor.
+   - The root zone DS records MUST be provided by the verifier.
+Any root zone DS records included in the DNSSEC chain MUST be ignored.
    - Verify all DNSSEC signatures in the chain.
    - Confirm that the chain leads to the `_domainauth.<domain>` TXT record.
    - Extract the organisation's public key information from the TXT record.